Baqend/guide/src/index.md

  email.isEmail('The email is not valid')
 }
 ```
-To validate the object on the client device call `object.validate()` in your application.
-It returns a result object,
+To validate objects on the client device call `object.validate()` in your application.
+It returns a result object
-that can be used to validate.
+containing the validation information.

 ```js
 user.username = "john.doe@example.com";